 For generations, people have looked for secrets to making the finest wines in the world.
 It’s not clear what our results will be, but that didn’t stop those who have searched for earlier treasures.
 One thing we know for certain, Mira Winery looks forward to joining the history of Charleston.

-Jim “Bear” Dyke, Jr. has been President of Mira Winery since 2011.
+Jim “Bear” Dyke, Jr. is the Proprietor of Mira Winery.

 “There is no doubt that the ocean holds a potential gift to wine.”